-- a.
-An individual may use University Health Services if - 1. the person is a currently registered student at the University; - 2. the person is participating in University-sponsored short-term activities such as seminars, institutes, and workshops, provided the sponsoring agency has entered into an agreement with University Health Services by properly completing the Request to Use the University Health Services form; the sponsoring department is responsible for any unpaid charges incurred by program participants; - 3. the person is not a currently registered student but was registered during the semester immediately preceding the time when services are requested or withdrew from the University before the twelfth class day of the current semester, and the person pays a subscription fee; eligibility extends for only one semester after the last semester the person was enrolled and completed; - 4. the person is a University faculty or staff member who is participating in a public health or immunization program; faculty and staff members are not eligible for regular services, with the exception of travel-related immunizations, certain campus outreach and educational programs, and services arranged and paid for by Interdepartmental Transfer by a University department; - 5. the person has been admitted to the University and needs required or recommended immunizations or medical tests in order to matriculate; - 6. the person has been admitted to the University and will not enroll until a future semester and has paid a subscription fee; eligibility applies only to the semester immediately prior to the first semester the person enrolls at the University; - 7. the person is a visiting scholar/researcher who is not officially registered for classes at the University, has paid a special subscription fee, and has the Student Health Insurance Plan or UT Select insurance coverage; these scholars/researchers must present specific documentation from the program with which they are affiliated; - 8. the person is a post-doctoral fellow who has paid a special subscription fee and who has the Student Health Insurance Plan or UT Select insurance coverage; post-doctoral fellows must present specific documentation from the University program with which they are affiliated; or - 9. the person is a student enrolled in the English as a Second Language (ESL) program, who has paid a special subscription fee and who has the Student Health Insurance Plan or UT Select insurance coverage. - b.
-Registered students become eligible to use University Health Services the day University residence halls open for that semester.
+- A. An individual may use University Health Services if - 1. the person is a currently registered student at the University; - 2. the person has been admitted to the University and needs required or recommended immunizations or medical tests in order to matriculate; - 3. the person is participating in University-sponsored short-term activities such as seminars, institutes, and workshops, provided the sponsoring agency has entered into an agreement with University Health Services by properly completing the Request to Use the University Health Services form and paying the associated agreement fee; the sponsoring department is responsible for any unpaid charges incurred by program participants; - 4. the person is a University faculty or staff member who is participating in a public health or immunization program; faculty and staff members are not eligible for regular services, with the exception of travel-related immunizations and physical therapy, certain campus outreach and educational programs, and services arranged and paid for by Interdepartmental Transfer by a University department; - 5. the person has paid a University Health Services subscription fee and: was registered during the semester immediately preceding the semester when services are requested (excluding University students who have graduated) or withdrew from the University before the twelfth class day of the current semester); has been admitted to the University and will enroll the semester following the time services are requested; or has the Student Health Insurance Plan or UT Select insurance coverage AND is a visiting scholar/research who is not officially registered for classes at the University, a post-doctoral fellow, or a person enrolled in the English as a Second Language Program. - B. Registered students become eligible to use University Health Services the day University residence halls open for that semester.
 Specific eligibility dates are given in the Academic Calendar (p.
-5) published in General Information and at http://registrar.utexas.edu/calendars/.
+5) published in the General Information Catalog and at http://registrar.utexas.edu/calendars/.